 For good cause shown under Fed.
 R. Civ.
-P. 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:
+P. 26(c), the Court grants the parties' joint request and hereby enters the following Protective Order ("Order"):

-- 1. Scope.
-All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
-As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
-Definition of Confidential Information.
+1. Scope.
+All documents and materials produced as part of settlement negotiations or in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
+As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible.

+2. Definition of Confidential Information.
 As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use are restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - 1.
-Personnel files and other personnel documents; - 2.
-Records exempt from disclosure under the Kansas Open Records Act; - 3.
-City of Overland Park internal documents; and - 4.
-Plaintiff's medical, health care, financial, and tax records.

-Information or documents that are available to the public may not be designated as Confidential Information.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: (1) medical records and information; (2) employee personnel files or other records containing sensitive employment information; (3) tax returns and other sensitive personal financial information; or (4) documents that have been designated previously as confidential or that contain confidentiality clauses.
+Information available to the public may not be designated as Confidential Information.

-- 3. Form and Timing of Designation.
-The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" (hereinafter, "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
+3. Form and Timing of Designation.
+The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER"

+(hereinafter, "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
 As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries, or descriptions that contain the Confidential Information.
 The marking will be applied prior to or at the time the documents are produced or disclosed.
 Applying the marking to a document does not mean that the document has any status or protection by statute or otherwise except to the extent and for the purposes of this Order.
 Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the Confidential Information are not required to be marked.
-By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order. - 4.
-Inadvertent Failure to Designate.
+By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order.

+4. Inadvertent Failure to Designate.
 Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within 30 days after discovery of the inadvertent failure.